Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 ## function: calculateScorecard

-## function: calculateWeightedAverage
+- inputs:
+- outputs: oScorecard.influence, oScorecard.average, oScorecard.confidence, oScorecard.input

 ## function: calculateWeight

 This is the weight of an individual rating r.
 It is called once for each r by the *calculate weighted average* function.
+The attenuationFactor is only included in the weight if the rater != seed user.

 - inputs: r, rater influence, attenuation factor, seed user
 - output: weight, a number between 0 and 1

-## function: calculateInput

 ## function: calculateConfidence